Adult ADHD (cont.)

 What are causes and risk factors for adult ADHD?

-Although there is no single cause for ADHD, there are a number of biological and social factors that seem to increase the risk of a person developing the disorder.
-Children who have ADHD are at risk for growing into teens and adults with the condition.
-Brain-imaging studies show that the brains of people with ADHD tend to be smaller, the connections between certain parts of the brain are less, and the regulation of the neurochemical dopamine tends to be less than in people who do not have the disorder.
+While there is no one specific cause for ADHD, there are a number of biologically and socially based risk factors that can increase the likelihood of a person developing the illness.
+Children with ADHD are more likely to grow into teens and adults with the condition.
+Brain-imaging studies indicate that traits of the brains of people who have ADHD include a tendency to be smaller, to have less connection between certain areas of the brain, and have less regulation of the neurochemical dopamine compared to people who do not have the disorder.

-Risk factors for ADHD that can occur in the womb include maternal stress, as well as smoking during pregnancy and low weight at birth.
-Being male and having a family history of ADHD increase the likelihood that an individual is diagnosed with ADHD.
-Socially, low family income and low paternal education are risk factors for developing ADHD.
+Risk factors for ADHD before birth include maternal stress, smoking during pregnancy, and low birth weight.
+Males and having a family history of this disorder increase the chances that a person will be diagnosed with ADHD.
+Low family income and low educational achievement for a person's father are social risk factors for developing ADHD.

 How prevalent is adult ADHD?